FAQ

 Do I pay gas fees?

 Yes, when operating on Mainnet, you will be responsible for covering standard blockchain gas fees, just like with most decentralized services.
-On Testnet, however, you can use faucet tokens to simulate transactions without spending real crypto.
-There are future plans under consideration for D3 to potentially subsidize these gas fees, though nothing has been confirmed yet.
+If you bridge funds over from our bridging partner Stargate.finance, you will receive a small deposit of ETH on Doma Chain to perform your first few transactions.
+On Testnet, however, you can use faucet tokens to execute transactions without spending real crypto.

 Is Doma secure?